Inspirational Women in STEM and Tech: Nancy Howes Of ‘Know Yourself’ On The 5 Leadership Lessons She Learned From Her Experience

 An Interview With Candice Georgiadis

-As a part of our series about women who are shaking things up in their industry, I had the pleasure of interviewing Gina Clarke.
+As a part of my series about “Lessons From Inspirational Women in STEM and Tech”, I had the pleasure of interviewing Nancy Howes of Know Yourself.

 Can you share a story about the funniest mistake you made when you were first starting?
 Can you tell us what lesson you learned from that?

 Make sure to balance the skill set of your team, and and look for people NOT like yourself — people who will challenge ideas and strategies to make them better.

 A team of artists tend to love to create things.
 Ideation is usually an artists’ favorite stage of development.
 One of the worst ideas I had came when Book 1 (Bones of the Hand, Arm, and Shoulder) of the Bone Book series was ready (and gorgeous!).
 I came up with the terrible idea to open the One Book Bookstore instead of focusing full steam ahead on books 2, 3, and 4, which covered the rest of the bones of the body.

 We spent many days and nights redesigning our little office and filling it with stacks of Book 1 and designing the book stand that the one great book would rest on… Sigh.

 Good news, we ended up selling around 6000 of those books with the promise to our customers that the rest of the series would follow soon.
 But, looking back, I’m sure that if I had not hired a number of creatives like myself, someone with a voice of reason would have shouted out, “One book bookstore?
 That’s crazy!
 Now let’s get back to work.” 🙂

 What do you think makes your company stand out?
 Can you share a story?